Skip to main content

 How much should you spend on an Android tablet?

-If you want something with a sizeable screen, something over 12 inches to act as a laptop perhaps, or you want something that's better for watching videos on, then you're going to be spending upwards of £600.
+If you want a tablet with a sizeable screen, something over 12 inches to act as a laptop perhaps, or you want something that's better for watching videos on, then you're going to be spending upwards of £600.

 If you're happy with something around 10 inches, then you can find high-end tablets for £700 to £800.